gvwilson/thirdbit/src/fiction/santas/index.md

-Santa Greenwood solved that problem by putting on a heavy pair of gloves, bracing his legs, grabbing hold of the chain mesh, and pulling it out of the ground with one might heave.
+Santa Greenwood solved that problem by putting on a heavy pair of gloves, bracing his legs, grabbing hold of the chain mesh, and pulling a fence post out of the ground with one mighty heave.
 Finner scraped underneath[^scraped-underneath]
 and scrambled back to his feet.